convos-chat/convos/blog/_posts/2016-08-22-fix-fetching-latest-messages-and-more-other-updates.md

 The "unread" count for the dialogs are now calculated on server side, instead of in the browser.
 This is a far better solution than what was introduced in [be445819cf01d22095b63e8a6dc10f3999c03d54](https://github.com/Nordaaker/convos/commit/be445819cf01d22095b63e8a6dc10f3999c03d54).
-The problem with that solution was even worse than what I expected: Seems like fetching participants and messages for a bunch of dialogs results in either the server or browser to drop some of the requests.
+The problem with the previous solution was even worse than what I expected:
+Seems like fetching participants and messages for a bunch of dialogs results in either the server or browser to drop some of the requests.
 I could be fooling myself, but that's what it looks like from browser dev console.

-So now instead, the code does one `/api/user` request which retrieves the connections, notififications and dilalogs _with_ the unread count.
+So now instead, the code does one `/api/user` request which retrieves the connections, notifications and dialogs _with_ the unread count.
 Later the javascript lazy loads the messages from the backend when a dialog goes from "inactive" to "active" state and also handles websocket reconnects.